A human wrote this. Watch them prove it.

 Here's what it means:

-Someone typed something by hand, then got a code to prove it.
-You can verify it in seconds.
+Someone wrote it by hand — every keystroke recorded — then got a code to prove it.
+Look it up and watch it written, in seconds.

 Someone typed something by hand.